Migron (Israeli settlement): Supreme Court ruling

 On 2 August 2011, in response to a petition filed by Peace Now along with Palestinians, Israel's Supreme Court issued a ruling ordering the state to dismantle the outpost by April 2012.
 Supreme Court president Dorit Beinisch wrote: "There is no doubt that according to the law a settlement cannot be built on land privately owned by Palestinians".
 It is the first time the Supreme Court has ordered the state to dismantle an outpost in the West Bank.
 The ruling was denounced by several Members of the Knesset, including Tzipi Hotovely (Likud), who called it "hypocritical", and Moshe Feiglin (Likud), who accused the Supreme Court of denying Jewish land rights.
 The Yesha Council accused the court of applying a double standard and of needlessly inflaming tensions.
 The Israeli newspaper Haaretz called the ruling "one of the most serious indictments ever filed against Israel's political establishment, legal system and security apparatus".

 The Israeli government decided not to obey the court order, and instead pursued an agreement with the settlers that gave them time to delay the move until 30 November 2015.
 However, on 25 March 2012 the High Court reaffirmed its earlier ruling and ordered the IDF to evacuate Migron by 1 August 2012, while making clear that this court ruling is an obligation, not a choice.
 Knesset Speaker Reuven Rivlin (Likud) held out the possibility of legislation which would nullify the court's decision.

 On 3 July 2012, the settlers filed another appeal in an attempt to prevent the demolition of Migron.
 This time, they claimed that the land was recently bought from the Palestinian owner.
 The owner, however, had died a year earlier.
 The development firm al-Watan again tried to register the land, citing an apparent false purchase, and appealed to the Jerusalem District Court.
 In August 2012 the High Court denied the settlers' petition and ordered Migron evacuated by 11 September 2012.
 Aryeh Eldad, pro-settlement Knesset member, said that he "hoped ultra-nationalists flocked to the outpost to protect it."
 By 2 September 2012 all of the 47 families in Migron had been evacuated.

 Yesh Din petition

 In early September 2011, a force of approximately one thousand police officers destroyed three illegal permanent structures in Migron, arresting six youths among the 200 protesting settlers.
 The three buildings were ordered to be destroyed by the Supreme Court, following a petition issued by the Israeli human rights group Yesh Din.
-Shortly after the demolition, a mosque in the West Bank village of Qusra, south of Nablus, was set on fire, according to Palestinian sources by Israeli settlers.
+Shortly after the demolition, Al-Nurayn Mosque, a mosque in the West Bank village of Qusra, south of Nablus, was set on fire, according to Palestinian sources by Israeli settlers.

 Elyakim Levanon, Regional Rabbi of the Samaria Regional Council declared in August 2012 that "Whoever raises a hand on Migron – his hand will be cut off."